 So then what?

-I think the answer is fairly obvious and even today is the primary reason why America remains the leading economy on the planet; that being, the tradition of innovation and entrepreneurship that have defined the American spirit since our beginnings many years ago.
+I think the answer is fairly obvious and even today is the primary reason why America maintains its position as the leading economy on the planet.
+That is, the tradition of innovation and entrepreneurship that has defined the American spirit since our beginnings many years ago.

+Americans are well-known for being scrappy as hell.
 Looking back on our history, do we see our successes on the shoulders of those who followed the rules all day and did what they were told?
-Of course not, we owe our much of our successes and opportunities to the entrepreneurs and creative types who had the nerve and the vision to change the world around them.
+Of course not, we owe our much of our successes and opportunities to the entrepreneurs and creative types who had the nerve and the vision to create or start something on their own.

 From the revolutionary leaders and founders of this country to the industrial innovators of the 18th and 19th centuries, the current tech leaders of the modern age, and the small business owners throughout, we have thrived not because of our inherited systems and standards, but because of our overwhelming propensity to break the status quo and create our vision of the future today.